runerasmussen/google-photos-upload/README.md

 ## Obtaining a Google Photos API key
-This is optional.
+Optional step!
 There is a key provided in the source code which has constraints, but sufficient for testing.
 1. Obtain a Google Photos API key (Client ID and Client Secret) by following the instructions on [Getting started with Google Photos REST APIs](https://developers.google.com/photos/library/guides/get-started)

 **NOTE** When selecting your application type in Step 4 of "Request an OAuth 2.0 client ID", please select "Other".
 There's also no need to carry out step 5 in that section.